dresswithpockets/dresswithpockets.github.io/_drafts/ssm-gotchas.md

 ## Make Your Own Tooling

 If you already have an internal CLI tool or a pool of internal scripts, I recommend adding common SSM operations.
-Virtually every operation I describe below is made simpler by the tooling we maintain.

 As you'll see later, whenever you want to forward a port from a host, you have to write something like this: